Stochastic Precipitation Generation for the Chesapeake Bay Watershed using Hidden Markov Models with Variational Bayes Parameter Estimation: Data and Methodology

 \subsection{Remote sensing data from GPM-IMERG}

 The Global Precipitation Measurement (GPM) mission is an international satellite mission co-led by the National Aeronautics and Space Administration (NASA) and the Japanese Aerospace and Exploration Agency (JAXA).
-It aims to unify precipitation measurements from multiple research and operational microwave sensors for delivering next-generation global precipitation products.
-The Integrated Multi-satellitE Retrievals for GPM (IMERG) algorithm\footnote{\url{https://gpm.nasa.gov/data/imerg}} \citep{IMERG} combines the information that is made available through the GPM satellites to provide global precipitation estimates.
-The GPM-IMERG product fuses precipitation estimates collected during the operation of the Tropical Rainfall Measuring Mission (TRMM) research satellite (2000--2015) with more recent precipitation estimates from GPM (2014--present).
-This provides a longer record of global precipitation that can be used by researchers to formulate better climate and weather models and understand long-term global mean and extreme precipitation patterns.
+It aims to combine precipitation measurements from multiple research and operational microwave sensors from a constellation of international satellites for delivering global precipitation products.
+The Integrated Multi-satellitE Retrievals for GPM (IMERG) algorithm\footnote{\url{https://gpm.nasa.gov/data/imerg}} \citep{IMERG} combines the information that is made available through the GPM constellation satellites to provide global precipitation estimates.
+The GPM-IMERG product provides inter-calibrated precipitation estimates collected during the operation of the Tropical Rainfall Measuring Mission (TRMM) research satellite (2000--2015) and more recent precipitation estimates from GPM (2014--present).
+This provides over 20 years of record of global precipitation that can be used by researchers to better validate climate and weather models and understand long-term trends and extreme precipitation patterns.

 Our case study encompasses the Chesapeake Bay watershed in Eastern USA.
 We use daily data from the GPM-IMERG dataset for the months of July to September from 2000--2019.
 At a spatial resolution of $0.1\degree \times 0.1\degree$, The IMERG dataset covers the 64,000 square mile watershed with 1927 grid points.
 Figure \ref{fig:imerg} plots the proportion of dry days and daily mean precipitation averaged over the 20 years, which show a high degrees of spatial variation between the grid points.
 Our analysis focuses on July--September since they are the wettest months of the year for this area.
 Figure \ref{fig:cbay_obs_dry} identifies the driest regions of the watershed during the wet season, mostly in the north-west and central areas.
 Figure \ref{fig:cbay_obs_wet} shows smooth precipitation gradients over most of the watershed.
 Overall, there are a wide range of precipitation values observed in the data.
 The HMM aims to identify the underlying precipitation patterns and be able to generate synthetic precipitation from the model which can replicate the empirical behavior of the data.